AztecProtocol/aztec-packages/yellow-paper/docs/contracts/main.md

 ### Inbox
 When we say inbox, we are generally referring to the L1 contract that handles the L1 to L2 messages.
-The L2 inbox is not a real contract, but a logical contract that is handled by the kernel and rollup circuits.

 The inbox is logically a multi-set that builds messages based on the caller and user-provided content (multi-set meaning that repetition are allowed).
 Anyone are able to insert messages into the inbox, but only the state transitioner are able to consume messages from it.
 When the state transitioner is consuming a message, it MUST insert it into the "L2 outbox" (message tree), it must be atomic.